benjaminfrot/lrps-admm/README.md

 # lrps-admm

+This code has now been made into an R package and is deprecated.
+See here: https://github.com/benjaminfrot/lrpsadmm

 An (accelerated) Alternating Direction Method of Multipliers (ADMM) implementation of the low-rank plus sparse estimator.

 See here for a tutorial: https://nbviewer.jupyter.org/github/benjaminfrot/lrps-admm/blob/master/LRpSADMMExample.ipynb